-4.4.1 Crossovers:
+4.4.2 Crossovers:

-As per City's specification.
-It should be noted that different types of vehicles may require different design specifications, therefore when submitting the application it is important to state the use of the site and the type of vehicles that are expected to access the development.
+- For commercial, mixed use and industrial development as per Council's specification.
+It should be noted that different types of vehicles may require different design specifications, therefore when submitting the application it is important to state the use of the site and the type of vehicles that are expected to be accessing the development. - For residential development as per the R Codes (no single driveways narrower than 3.0m or wider than 6.0m at the street frontage boundary, driveways in aggregate no greater than 9.0m or 40% of the frontage).

-4.4.2 Provision for Cyclists and Pedestrians:
+4.4.3 Provision for Cyclists and Pedestrians:

-Developments to include safe and convenient parking facilities for bicycles designed in accordance with Australian Standard AS2890.3.
+• Developments to include safe and convenient parking facilities for bicycles designed in accordance with Australian Standard AS2890.3.
 The level of provision of bicycle parking facilities shall be determined by the likely clientele of any development.

-4.4.3 Washdown Area:
+4.4.4 Washdown Area: